 - Genital itching

-It is important to tell your doctor about your personal as well as your family’s medical history to be sure that you will not have allergic reactions to this kind of treatment as it may also cause some severe side effects.
+It is important to tell your doctor about your personal as well as your family’s medical history or you can ask advice about side effects to be sure that you will not have allergic reactions to this kind of treatment as it may also cause some severe future effects

 Serious Side Effects

 - Uncommon vaginal bleeding or spotting that is recurrent or is experienced for an extended period.

 - Swelling of some body parts such as feet, hand, and ankles